Eagle Junction railway station

-Eagle Junction railway station is located on the North Coast line in Queensland, Australia.
-It is one of two railway stations serving the Brisbane suburb of Clayfield, the other being Clayfield railway station.
-North of the station, the Pinkenba and Airport lines branch off.
+Eagle Junction is a railway station operated by Queensland Rail on the Airport, Caboolture/Sunshine Coast, Doomben, Redcliffe Peninsula and Shorncliffe lines.
+It opened in 1882 and serves the Brisbane suburb of Clayfield.
+It is a ground level station, featuring two island platform with two faces each.

 History

 The station opened as Eagle Farm Junction, being renamed Eagle Junction in January 1888.
 The original name reflects that this station was the junction at which the line to Eagle Farm branched off.

 The station was rebuilt in 1963.
 In 2011, the station was upgraded.

 Services

 Eagle Junction station is served by Airport, Caboolture, Doomben, Redcliffe Peninsula, Shorncliffe and Sunshine Coast line services.